ceejbot/putter/README.md

 - Implement enough of a front-end app to show a signup page.
 - Implement enough of a backend app to support signup & login.
-- At that point, we have proof of viability for the db & model layer as well as the api layer.
+- This forces us to have a working db & model layer as well as an api layer.
 - From there, implement uploading & viewing a story.

 At that point, we will have learned enough to either re-evaluate choices or go all-in on them.